Dr Darren Berkland

 Overview

-Their research focus primarily explores interfaces, screens, and gestures within a broader social context, using critical research methods to examine the relationship between the individual and increasingly pervasive digital assemblages.
+Dr. Berkland’s research centres on screens, gestures, and interfaces within a broader social context, using critical methods to examine the relationship between individuals and increasingly pervasive digital assemblages.
+They also write on video game cultures.